There are two types of information that we obtain from you online, and then store and use:

 Additional Data Privacy Rights

-Certain of our activities in the EU, UK, Switzerland, Iceland, Liechtenstein, and Norway implicate obligations under Regulation (EU) 2016/679 of the European Parliament and the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal information on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation), we comply with our duties thereunder by providing certain notices, which can be found here, and ensuring the use of appropriate safeguards for personal information transferred out of the EU, UK, Switzerland, Iceland, Liechtenstein, and Norway.
+Certain of our activities in the state of California, the European Union, UK, Switzerland, Iceland, Liechtenstein, and Norway implicate obligations under the California Consumer Privacy Act and Regulation (EU) 2016/679 of the European Parliament and the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal information on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation), we comply with our duties thereunder by providing certain notices, which can be found here, and ensuring the use of appropriate safeguards for the processing of personal information governed by such data protection laws.

 Choices you can make: Opt Out and Account Changes